 Repaying credit card debt is very difficult.
 You must make the decision to pay more than the minimum required payment each month.
 It is inferred that a $1,000 credit card debt would be repaid completely after 11 years if you would stick to paying a minimum 2.5% required payment each month.
 Worse, you would be paying up to $860 overall in interest during that entire duration.

-You would be surprised at how some insights and advices are so practical and simple.
+You would be surprised at how some insights and advice are so practical and simple.
 Why have you not thought of such ideas before you’ll think?
 To obtain more understanding, here are a few practical tips that are aimed at helping you manage your credit card debt more effectively.

 First, have the determination to avoid using your credit cards further.
 From now on, try to spend with cash as often as possible when purchasing items.
 This way, you could prevent your credit card debt from further accumulating.
 You would also restrict your spending.
 Studies have shown that people usually refrain from spending too much when using cash to fund transactions.
 Consumers tend to spend more on significant but unnecessary items if they think purchasing would not hurt through credit cards.
 In the long run, they are proven wrong, of course.

 Try to pay the entire credit card balance as soon as you can.
 It is best if you would do so prior to the maturity or lapse of your credit card’s interest-free period.
 It is better to use the credit card as a replacement to cash if you intend to immediately pay the used amount off your credit card in full incredit a few days.

 Do not exceed your credit card spending limit.
 It would be troublesome especially if you have a high credit limit.
 As a disciplinary strategy, try to lower your card’s limit to an amount that you could possibly repay in whole in a short period.
 This way, you could avoid the itch to spend relentlessly beyond your means.